vejtheguy/3-column-preview-card-component-main/README.md

 ### What I learned

-This was my first project incorporating 'clamp', to help keep the entire page fully responsive without using any '@media queries'.
+This was my first project incorporating 'clamp' to help keep the entire page fully responsive without using any '@media queries'.
 I have also started to add hidden 'screen reader only' text to help explain elements on the page.

 ```html
 <h1 class="sr-only">Three column preview card</h1>